proudmonkey/ApiBoilerPlate/README.md

 * Configured `Http` Request Rate Limiter
 * Configured `HealthChecks` and `HealthChecksUI`
 * Configured Unit Test Project
-* Configured Sample Code for Worker service.
+* [Deprecated] Configured Sample Code for Worker service.
 For handling extensive process in the background, you may want to look at the [Worker Template](https://github.com/judedaryl/pubsub-worker-starter) created by [Jude Daryl Clarino](https://judedaryl.github.io/).
 The template was also based on `ApiBoilerPlate`.

 # Install the Template from .NET CLI
 1. Install the latest [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0).